Creating a Social Media Content Calendar: A Complete Guide

 Benefits of a social media content calendar include, but aren’t limited to:

-- A consistent posting schedule – It’s crucial that you strike the right balance of regular content posting to maintain brand awareness.
+It’s crucial that you strike the right balance of regular content posting to maintain brand awareness.
 There’s a line you must walk between inundating readers with too much content or not posting often enough on all social media channels.
 According to Forbes:

 Whether you publish blogs every day or once per week, it’s crucial for your organization to choose and adhere to a schedule that will ultimately elevate your social media presence.
 When your content quality, quantity or schedule isn’t consistent, it can confuse your audience.
 Keeping with a regular strategy not only helps create a better customer experience but also helps build credibility, reputation and brand trust.